ingojoseph/labelit.js/README.md

 ## How to use it?

 ### HTML
-Just add your inputs with a placeholder and a id.
+You need inputs with a placeholder and a id.
 ```
 <input class="input" type="text" id="username" placeholder="Username" />
 <input class="input" type="email" id="email" placeholder="Email" />
 <input class="input" type="password" id="password" placeholder="Password" />
 ```
 ### CSS
+You have to add this CSS.
+Customize it how you want it.
+The new label that will be added by the script has the class `.label`.

 ```
 .hide {